christian-hilbe/christian-hilbe.github.io/_pages/postdoc_position.md

 Linz is well connected to other major cities in Austria and Germany (e.g., commuting to Vienna takes 1h15 by train).

 **Applications and informal interest.**
-We welcome applications from candidates with a PhD in any related discipline (e.g. psychology, computer science, mathematics, physics, economics).
+We welcome applications from candidates with a PhD in any related discipline (e.g. social psychology, computer science, mathematics, physics, economics).
 Applicants should have a strong quantitative background.
 Ideally, they also have some experience in designing and implementing economic experiments (e.g. Otree, Qualtrics), or with designing and analyzing game-theoretic models.
 I welcome informal enquiries about this position and encourage candidates who are uncertain whether they would be a good fit for the position (especially if they are from a traditionally underrepresented group in academia) to get in touch, via hilbe@evolbio.mpg.de.